 Photo: Andreas Nenninger

-In autumn 2025, we plan to reopen with an inaugural exhibition.
-Our library, archives, and collections are expected to be accessible again starting in the second quarter of 2025.
-The large hall on the ground floor and the former ticket hall will provide a spectacular setting for experimental formats.
-Series such as “Filmspotting”, “Fernsehsalon”, “Aus dem Fernseharchiv”, the “Film Restored” Film Heritage Festival and various educational offerings will be presented here.
-Existing partnerships, such as the one with the Berlinale, will continue at the E-Werk.
+In 2026, we will open our first exhibitions.
+The library was reopened in May 2025, and the archives have been accessible again since September 2025.
+The Hall on the ground floor and the former Schalterwerk room offer a spectacular setting for experimental formats.
+Series such as “Fernsehsalon”, “Aus dem Fernseharchiv” and “Film Restored” as well as various educational offerings will be presented here.
+We will continue existing partnerships, such as the long-standing one with the Berlinale, at the E-Werk.

 Interior view from the premises of the E-Werk